bpetrikovics/teamspeak3-music-control/README.md

 * MojoBot.conf.dist: this is the one you need to really customize, and set paths, what address to listen on, what port the web UI will be accessible from the outsde (in case of using a reverse proxy), what TS server to connect to and which playlist should be played when the bot starts
 * templates/player.html.ep.dist: most likely you don't need any change, unless you want to alter the HTML, the help text etc.

 I also strongly suggest to put the web UI behind a web proxy.
-I'm using nginx with the below settings:
+I'm using nginx with the below settings, listening on port 7000 on the server's public interface:

     upstream mojo {
         server 127.0.0.1:8080;
     }

     server {
-        # Plain HTTP
         listen 7000;

         server_name _;

         root /var/www/html;
-        error_page 502 /502.html;

-        # Add index.php to the list if you are using PHP
-        index index.html index.htm;

         access_log /var/log/nginx/access-mojo.log;
         error_log /var/log/nginx/error-mojo.log;